audunru/social-accounts/README.md

 ## Gates

 You can use [gates](https://laravel.com/docs/5.8/authorization#gates) to allow or deny certain actions.
-Gates should be defined within the boot method of your AuthServiceProvider.
+Gates should be defined within the boot method of your AppServiceProvider.

 ```php
 <?php